Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Information Type Identification

-Further, we vectorize each sentence in document $d$.
+Further, we transform each sentence in the document $d$ into a TF-IDF based vector as follows.
 For each sentence, we collect its surrounding $n_\mathit{cxt}$ sentences, which represent the context of the current sentence.
 For example, if $n_\mathit{cxt}=1$, the context of a sentence includes its previous sentence and the next sentence.
-We transform a sentence and its context into a single vector (hereafter called ``context vector'').
+We compute the frequency (i.e., TF) and the inverted document frequency (i.e., IDF) of each term in the sentence itself and its context.
+We transform all these TF-IDF based values into a single vector (hereafter called ``context vector'').
 We consider the context of a sentence because a single sentence may not contain enough information for our analysis.
 The context of a sentence provides valuable information for understanding it.

 Last, we compute the similarity between the group vector and the context vector of each sentence in $d$ using cosine similarity~\cite{manning2008introduction}, defined as:

 where $\vec{v_1} \vec{v_2}$ is the inner product of the two vectors and $\left| \vec{v_1} \right| \left| \vec{v_2} \right|$ is the product of the 2-norm for these vectors.
 We then rank and select $n_c$ sentences in $d$ as candidates for further analysis.